raml-org/raml-spec/versions/raml-10/raml-10.md

 resourceTypes:
   - corpResource:
       post?:
+        description: Some info about <<TextAboutPost>>.
         headers:
           X-Chargeback:
             required: true
 /servers:
-  type: corpResource
+  type:
+    corpResource:
+      TextAboutPost: post method # post defined which will force to define the TextAboutPost parameter
   get:
   post: # will require the X-Chargeback header /queues:
   type: corpResource
   get:
-  # will not have a post method defined
+  # will not have a post method defined which means one MUST not have to define
+  # the TextAboutPost parameter
 ```

 Note that a question mark can also appear as the last character of a RAML Type property name.
 If you wish to use this syntax within a Resource Type or Trait you should escape it with a backslash ( "\?").
 Consider an example of body type defined inside trait by a properties set: